 Keeping track of your numbers in your budget binder is a good place – as is a financial bullet journal.
 Another popular way to keep a close eye on your money numbers is with a Budget Tracking App!

-We Want To Know: Do you know your money numbers?
+I Want To Know: Do you know your money numbers?
 Do you track any other money-related numbers and where do you track them?
 Give us your tips on the comments!

 Interested in more of my Life and Entertainment Tips?
 I round them all up on the Frugal Lifestyle page!